MinnPost/MinnBot/README.md

 # MinnBot

-Deployed on Heroku (with Redis) via these [instructions](https://github.com/github/hubot/wiki/Deploying-Hubot-onto-Heroku).
+Deployed on Heroku (with Redis) via these [instructions](https://github.com/github/hubot/wiki/Deploying-Hubot-onto-Heroku) for Campfire.

+It is not clear that you have to create an account for the MinnBot (Hubot) in campfire.
+So, make sure that happens.

 # Hubot